JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 One set of meeting minutes in the archive, from September 1974, state that "security issues", a lack of toilet facilities and acceptable fire exits, stand against the museum being opened there.
 Instead, the chairman “would consider whether the Museum could be accommodated in any other ETE [end to end exchange] building in Central London and would advise… accordingly”.

-The possibility of Mondial House as a venue is dead as of late 1974, at which point Post Office people went back to the Science Museum for advice.

-In a memo from June 1977, The Institution of Post Office Electrical Engineers (IPOEE) - a semi-independent organisation representing engineers’ interests, which would manage and co-ordinate the museums, suggests topic has become a company joke: “You will no doubt be aware that the subject of a telecommunications museum is mentioned in various Post Office circles from time to time.” \*\*Nevertheless, the IPOEE set up a committee to discuss the matter.
-They approached the PO and got a favourable response.

-It’s not clear whether this committee led to Baynard House coming to the fore as a candidate for hosting the museum.
-But, by November of that year, a letter to Cadbury from a “K Ford” states:
+The possibility of Mondial House as a venue is dead as of late 1974.
+The Post Office went back to Science Museum and a committee organised by The Institution of Post Office Electrical Engineers (IPOEE) - a semi-independent organisation representing engineers’ interests - for advice.
+It's not clear from the documents I saw which of these, if either, led to Baynard House coming to the fore as a candidate for hosting the museum.
+But, by November 1977, a letter to Cadbury from a “K Ford” states:

 > [a] unique chance to establish the National Telecommunications Museum in an excellent location, at minimum cost and with no security risk to operational service has arisen in the Baynard House project.
 The opportunity has arisen from a lease condition, placed on the PO by the City of London as site owners, to provide suitable accommodation in Baynard House to rehouse the London Auction Mart (LAM) whose premises formed a part of the development site until they were compulsarily acquired by the City.